dcndn4/FinTech-BC-Final-IndStudy/README.md

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our T.A.
 Roberto Salazar Reyna; our Student Success Manager, Angelica Baraona; and the whole team behind the curriculum, the logistics, the whole program.
 I also found the collective Stack Overflow wisdom essential as ever.
 In addition, I'm starting to work through the 'AWS Certified Cloud Practitioner - Study Guide -Foundational  (CLF-C01) Exam' text by Sybex (Wiley).
 And I have the 518 page Amazon Lex guide, so there's that.

 Additional resources that have been provided or that I've come across in my process include the training resources from Deloitte's digital initiative.

+I'm also more widely exploring readme formatting etc..

 This project is for the purpose of my own ongoing learning, it is not a grading instance.